-\textbf{Dual-arm Robot Manipulation.} Dual-arm manipulation plays a critical role in enabling robots to perform complex, high-precision tasks in various domains~\cite{VirtualHome,LLM-PLAN-Nursing,TW-RoboticAubergineHarvestingUsingDual-ArmManipulation,TW-yoshida2023automated}.
-Current approaches to dual-arm manipulation can be broadly categorized into two main paradigms.
-End-to-end methods train a self-contained model to directly map from task descriptions to robotic trajectory.
-Examples include HybridVLA~\cite{HybridVLA}, DA-VIL~\cite{RL-DA-VIL}, R3M~\cite{IL-nair2022r3muniversalvisualrepresentation}.
+\textbf{Dual-arm Robot Manipulation.} Dual-arm manipulation plays a critical role in enabling robots to perform complex, high-precision tasks in various domains~\citep{LLM-PLAN-Nursing, TW-yoshida2023automated}.
+Current approaches to dual-arm manipulation can be broadly categorized into two main paradigms: End-to-end methods train a self-contained model to directly map from task descriptions to robotic trajectory, such as HybridVLA~\citep{HybridVLA}, DA-VIL~\citep{RL-DA-VIL}, R3M~\citep{IL-nair2022r3muniversalvisualrepresentation}, Long-VLA~\citep{longvla}.
 However, such methods have limited scalability and flexibility for long-horizon tasks, and generalizing to new tasks or environments often requires extensive retraining.
-Compositional skill learning involves developing multiple meta-skills that can be combined to accomplish complex tasks, offering greater flexibility and reusability~\cite{gu2023maniskill2,villagrossi2021simplify,gu2022multi}.
-Approaches like RoboTwin~\cite{RoboTwin}, RoboCodeX~\cite{mu2024robocodex}, and AnyGrasp~\cite{fang2023anygrasp} leverage modular representations of skills to enable dynamic recomposition in novel settings.
-This approach is well-suited for long-horizon tasks, allowing new tasks to be addressed through skill modularization.
-Our work builds on this compositional paradigm to leverage its generalization capability.
+Compositional skill learning involves developing multiple meta-skills that can be combined to accomplish complex tasks, offering greater flexibility and reusability~\citep{gu2023maniskill2,villagrossi2021simplify,gu2022multi}.
+Approaches like RoboTwin~\citep{RoboTwin}, RoboCodeX~\citep{mu2024robocodex}, and AnyGrasp~\citep{fang2023anygrasp} leverage modular representations of skills to enable dynamic recomposition in novel settings.
+This approach is well-suited for long-horizon tasks.
+Our work is built on this compositional paradigm to leverage its generalization capability.